Komodo-pty/argus-recon/README.md

 The goal is to speed up a Pentester's reconnaissance, and prevent them from forgetting certain steps.

-Argus will help you see more than a mythical giant with 100 eyes...or some other *arbitrary* example.
+Argus will help you see more than its namesake.

 ## Functionality
 Argus is a collection of scripts which perform different kinds of enumeration for Penetration Testing.